HunterTBurke/odin-recipes/README.md

 # Odin Recipes
-A collection of effcient effective primal recipes.
+A collection of efficient, effective primal recipes.